Get Ready to be inspired for your conference website

-The colorful design, the icons, the font, and the retro style all add to the feeling that this conference is singular.
+The colorful graphic design, the icons, the font, and the retro style all add to the feeling that this conference is singular.
 It conveys a fun and dynamic atmosphere.

 A different design style like the Emberconf website will work best if your conference is in the gaming or technology industry.
-If your event is related to something more “serious” like healthcare, a more traditional template will work best.
+If your event is related to something more “serious” like healthcare, a more traditional web page template will work best.

 If that’s what you’re after, a dark background with bright text will contribute to a futuristic look.